 The difference between dismissing a Chapter 11 case and converting to Chapter 7 is that when a debtor dismisses a case, the debtor loses the protection of the automatic stay.
 The creditors can go after the debtor for all of the debt owed.
 In a Chapter 7 conversion, the automatic stay is still in place until the Chapter 7 discharge.
 In a discharge, the debtor gets the benefit of getting rid of some old debt.

 In a dismissal, the debtor may not get away without paying anything to the trustee or other parties who spent time on the case.
 The judge may allow dismissal when the debtor pays administrative fees for appraising properties, evaluating taxes.
 Sometimes a debtor may want to find out where all his money went by requesting forensic accounting.
-Unless there is fraud, the trustee usually does not do this because the accounting may exceed the assets in the bankruptcy estate.
+Unless there is a fraud, the trustee usually does not do this because the accounting may exceed the assets in the bankruptcy estate.

 When contemplating bankruptcy, engage a New York attorney well versed in each category of bankruptcy to advise on which Chapter to file on, and then to assist in conversion decisions.